opentelekomcloud/docs/cce/user-guide/granting-cluster-level-permissions-(iam-fine-grained-authorization).md

 1. Log in to the IAM console.
 In the navigation pane, choose  **Users**.
 Then, click  **Create User**.
 2. Set user information.

-    **Figure  6**  Creating a user<a name="fig7931743195710"></a>
+    **Figure  7**  Creating a user<a name="fig7931743195710"></a>
     ![](figures/creating-a-user.png "creating-a-user")

-    -   **Username**: Used for logging in to the public cloud.
+    -   **Username**: Used for logging in to the cloud.
 For this example, enter  **James001**.
     -   **Credential Type**: Identity credential for authentication.
 For this example, select  **Password**.
-        -   **Password**: Used for accessing the public cloud using the console or development tools \(including APIs, CLI, and SDKs\).
+        -   **Password**: Used for accessing the cloud using the console or development tools \(including APIs, CLI, and SDKs\).
-        -   **Access Key**: Used for logging to the public cloud using development tools.
+        -   **Access Key**: Used for logging to the cloud using development tools.
 This credential type is more secure, and is recommended if the IAM user does not need to use the console.

     -   \(Optional\)  **User Groups**: Select  **Developers**.
 The IAM user will inherit the permissions granted to the user group.
 The default user group is  **admin**, which has the administrator permissions and all of the permissions required to use all cloud resources.
     -   \(Optional\)  **Description**: Description of the IAM user.

 3. Click  **Next**.
 In the dialog box that is displayed, set the parameters.
     -   **Password Type**: Three password types are available.
 In this example,  **Set manually**  is selected.
         -   **Set by user**: Select this option if you are not the entity using the IAM user  **James001**.
-James001 will receive a one-time login URL of the public cloud by email and can set a password at first login.
+James001 will receive a one-time login URL of the cloud by email and can set a password at first login.
-        -   **Automatically generated**: Select this option if James001 accesses the public cloud using a development tool.
-The public cloud will generate a random 10-digit password.
+        -   **Automatically generated**: Select this option if James001 accesses the cloud using a development tool.
+The cloud will generate a random 10-digit password.
         -   **Set now**: Select this option if you are the entity using the IAM user  **James001**.
 Then set a password for login.

     -   **Password Reset**: By default, this option is selected, which means that the user will be required to set a new password at next login.
 In this example, this option is selected.